Soccer-Ronaldo accuses Manchester United of betrayal | Sports-Games

 Last month, Ten Hag said Ronaldo refused to come on as a substitute against Tottenham Hotspur when the forward walked down the tunnel with a few minutes of the match remaining after being left on the bench.
 He was then not part of the squad that faced Chelsea the following Saturday.

-The 37-year-old forward, who will captain Portugal at the World Cup in Qatar, said of Ten Hag: "I don’t have respect for him because he doesn’t show respect for me.
-If you don’t respect me, I’m never gonna have respect for you."
-United did not immediately respond when contacted by Reuters for comment.
+The 37-year-old forward, who will captain Portugal at the World Cup in Qatar, said of Ten Hag: "I don't have respect for him because he doesn't show respect for me.
+If you don't respect me, I'm never going to have respect for you."
 After the Tottenham game, Ten Hag said that Ronaldo remained "an important player in the squad".

+United said earlier on Monday that they would address Ronaldo's comments that he felt betrayed by the club and was being forced out only after establishing the full facts.
+NO SUPPORT

-Ronaldo said Manchester United did not support him when his daughter was taken to hospital in July.
+Ronaldo said United did not support him when his daughter was taken to hospital in July.
 He said the club doubted him and showed a lack of empathy when he did not arrive on time for pre-season training.
+"I spoke with the director and the president of Man Utd and they kind of didn't believe that something was going wrong, which made me feel bad," Ronaldo told TalkTV.

+"I didn't want to leave my family to do the pre-season because I didn't think it was fair to leave my family for a pre-season.
+This is why I didn't go.
+"I am never going to change the health of my family for a football.
+Now, or 10 years behind or forward."

-“I think the fans should know the truth,” he said.
+Ronaldo added that he spent a week in hospital with his daughter and that his family struggled with everything that was happening.
+"I think the fans should know the truth," he said.

-“I want the best for the club.
+"I want the best for the club.
 This is why I came to Manchester United.
-“But you have some things inside that don’t help (us) reach the top level as City, Liverpool and even now Arsenal... a club with this dimension should be top of the tree in my opinion and they are not, unfortunately.”
+"But you have some things inside that don't help (us) reach the top level as (Manchester) City, Liverpool and even now Arsenal ... a club with this dimension should be top of the tree in my opinion and they are not, unfortunately."

 "He knows better than anybody that the club is not on the path they deserve to be.
 "He knows.
 Everyone knows.
 The people who don't see that… it's because they don't want to see, they are blind."